-Atlantis can create automatic and regular backups of all open documents.
-Successive versions of each document are saved to a special folder.
+Atlantis can create automatic and regular backups of your documents as you work on them.
+Successive versions of each document are saved to a special backup folder.
 In this way, you will always be able to go back to earlier versions of any document.

-When you want to restore an earlier version of a document, you simply have to find a backup file created at the required date & time.
+When you want to restore an earlier version of a document, you simply have to find a backup file created at the required date and time.

 command.
 In both cases, the Backup Files dialog will pop up:

-To enable automatic creation of backup files, check the Backup every box in this dialog.
-You can specify the minimal time interval between two backups of a document (use a combo box next to the Backup every box).
+To enable automatic creation of backup files, check the Back up every box in this dialog.
+You can specify the minimal time interval between two backups of a document.

-By default Atlantis will save backups to the Backup folder under the home folder of Atlantis (the current location of the Atlantis Backup folder is indicated in the Backup Folder box).
-But you could change the location of your Backup folder by clicking the Browse... button on the right of the Backup Folder box.
-Note that before clicking the Browse... button you should first create a new backup folder at the desired location on your disk using your file manager (normally Windows Explorer).
+To change the location of your backup folder, click the Browse... button next to the Backup Folder box.
+Note that before clicking the Browse... button you should first create a new backup folder on your disk using your file manager.

-If the Each document has a separate backup sub-folder box is checked, Atlantis will create a separate folder for the backups of each document.
-For example, if the home folder of Atlantis is C:\Program Files\Atlantis, the backups for the document "Doc01.rtf" will be saved to the following folder: C:\Program Files\Atlantis\Backup\Doc01.rtf\.
-We recommend to check this option if you have to work on many documents.
-This would allow you to manage the backups of your documents in an easier way.
+If the Each document has a separate backup sub-folder box is checked, Atlantis will create a separate sub-folder for the backups of each document.
+For example, if the backup folder of Atlantis is My documents\Atlantis\Backup, the backups for the document "Doc01.rtf" will be saved to this folder: My documents\Atlantis\Backup\Doc01.rtf.

 Use the Maximum number of backup files for a document box to specify how many backups are allowed for each document.
-When the backups for a document reach this maximum, Atlantis will automatically replace the oldest backup with the new one.
-If Max is specified for the Maximum number of backup files for a document, the maximum number or backups for this document will only be limited by the available free disk space.
+When the backups for a document exceed this maximum, older backups of this document get automatically deleted.
+If Max is specified for the Maximum number of backup files for a document, the maximum number of backups for this document will only be limited by the available free disk space.

-Click the Browse Backup Folder... if you want to review files contained by the Backup folder.
-You could remove excess files or folders, or copy the desired files from the Backup folder to another folder.
+Click the View Backups... button to browse the backup folder in the file manager.
+You could remove excess files or folders, copy files from the backup folder to another folder, etc.